Matthew Osborn, (816) 235-6118 x8, email@example.com

 The Plan of Study

 If full admission is granted, the student who chooses History as a discipline must satisfy the residency requirements of the School of Graduate Studies, and must fulfill the course requirements of the Ph.D. plan of study as prepared by the student and his or her advisor(s) and approved by the Interdisciplinary Ph.D.
-Executive Committee.
+Program Director.

 A student whose primary discipline is History will be required to list at least 18 hours of graduate-level history courses (exclusive of dissertation credits) on the plan of study.
-These will include: 3 hours of HISTORY 5581GR (How To History I) if this course or its equivalent has not been taken before; 3 hours of HISTORY 5582GR (How To History II); 3 graduate colloquia; and at least one graduate-level research seminar.
+These will include: 3 hours of HISTORY 5581GR (How To History I) if this course or its equivalent has not been taken before; 1 hour of History 5582B (How to History II B); 3 graduate colloquia; and at least one graduate-level research seminar.
 The remainder of the program must be in courses numbered 5500 or above.

 Any student who switches disciplines in the course of his or her graduate career, either adding history as the primary or co-discipline, or changing History from the co-discipline to the primary discipline, must fulfill all of the requisite doctoral requirements in History for that level (e.g., number of course hours, distribution requirements, exams).